jhungerman/OM596CapstoneRep/ProcessNotes2.md

 			- EffectiveYearBuilt:	This may have invalid data.
 Holdover from multiple cards.
 Exclude.
 			- Block:		This variable is subdivision specific.
 No value.
 Exclude.
 			- Lot:			This variable is subdivision specific.
 No value.
 Exclude.
+			- Vacant_Improved	All "IMPROVED", exclude
+			- BuildingTypeCode	Coded value of BuildingType.
+Exclude
+			- BuildingType		Obscure description of property that has more to do with architecture.
+Exclude
+			- BuildingGrade		**Need better definition from Bryce.** Seems valuable.
+Keep.
+			- StoryHeight		Keep
+			- StoryHgtDescription	Just a description of StoryHeight.
+Exclude
+			- Foundation		Exclude
+			- RoofStructure		Exclude
+			- RoofMaterial		Keep for now
+			- ExteriorPrimeWall	Keep
+			- Fireplaces		Keep
+			- TotalGrossArea	Keep
+			- FinishedArea		May have colinearity issues with Gross Area, but keep
+			- CalcMethod		Likely not useful, but keep through the remainder of data cleansing
+			- LotDimensions		Square footage all that is needed, exclude
+			- LotType		Likely not useful, but keep through the remainder of data cleansing
+			- LotDim (X:X)		Exclude
+			- AvgDim		This was useful for calculating SqFt.
+Exclude now.
+			- EstSF			Keep
+			- SubArea Dims		Keep all
+		- Create new data table and export to Excel
+##Combined Data Set Prep **(AssessmentDataSetFromAccess.xlsx)**
+	- Convert SaleDate to Excel date code